 Our older kids also requested that we stuff Christmas letters together while they’re home for Thanksgiving.
 For that to happen, I’ll have to finish writing the letter today, make copies, and buy stamps and envelopes so that we can set up our assembly line on Friday and finish the job before they have to drive back to school on Saturday.

-I’ve had to accept the fact that I can’t do everything — I’ll run myself (and, even more importantly, my family) ragged if I try.
-So instead of trying to squeeze activity into every waking moment, I intentionally leave a little white space on our calendar, especially during this season of the year.
+I’ve had to accept the fact that I can’t do everything.
+I’ll run myself (and, even more importantly, my family) ragged if I try.
+So instead of trying to squeeze activity into every waking moment, I eliminate stress by intentionally leaving a little white space on our calendar, especially during this season of the year.

 These empty squares represent the quiet evenings we’ll spend at home reading in front of a crackling fire or working a puzzle around the kitchen table or listening to Christmas music while we decorate the tree or watching It’s a Wonderful Life or some other of our favorite holiday video for the umpteenth time.